 Introduction to Columbia

 Columbia, South Carolina provides residents and visitors with an array of activities and benefits.
 The capital city is alive with culture and history, with many things to see and do with the entire family throughout the city.
 There are festivals to attend, arts performances to enjoy, sports to watch, and outdoor sports to participate in.
 The arts community is active and the cultural community is sophisticated.
 It is a college town and along with that comes a certain degree of aliveness.
-The population is around 116,000 and its name comes from a poetic name for America.
+Its name comes from a poetic name for America.

 The arts have a supportive community in Columbia.
 Many theaters, galleries, dance companies, orchestras, arts schools, and outdoor murals call this place home.
 Galleries, museums, and festivals all exhibit the work of the city’s many artists.
 The Colonial Center, Carolina Museum, and the Township Auditorium all provide high quality entertainment from around the world.
 The South Carolina State Museum has exhibits in science, history, and the arts, and it is the largest museum in the state of South Carolina.
 EdVenture is the largest children’s museum in the South, with a lively and fun atmosphere that encourages children to explore and learn.
 The Lexington County Museum gives visitors guided tours of 19th century farm houses and depicts life in pre-Civil War times.